Summer 2026 Weather Outlook: Three Signals Pointing Toward a Hot One

 So what does a historically hot March mean for summer?
 It doesn't guarantee a hot summer — weather isn't that simple.
 But it tells us the atmospheric setup (persistent ridging, dry soils amplifying heat) is already locked in across the West.
 And dry soil going into summer is one of the strongest predictors of extreme heat events, because there's no soil moisture to provide evaporative cooling.

-Here's the mechanism: when soil is dry, incoming solar energy heats the ground and air directly instead of being used to evaporate moisture.
+The Southeast is the new hotspot.
+Georgia, North Carolina, and South Carolina are in their driest stretch since September 2025 — breaking records that go back to 1895.
+Meanwhile, western snowpack remains at 25-50% of normal.
+Here's why that matters for summer heat: when soil is dry, incoming solar energy heats the ground and air directly instead of being used to evaporate moisture.
 It's the difference between putting a wet towel and a dry towel on a hot dashboard — the dry one gets scorching fast.
-The western mountain snowpack sitting at 25-50% of normal means less meltwater flowing into reservoirs and fields this summer.
 Less moisture, more heat, more wildfire risk.
-The record-dry winter set this up.
+The record-dry winter set this up, and April hasn't fixed it.

 The Honest Answer About Winter-to-Summer Correlation